aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 ---
-title: Convert PDF to DOC using C#
+title: Convert PDF to Microsoft Word documents using C#
-linktitle: Convert PDF to DOC
+linktitle: Convert PDF to Word
 type: docs
 weight: 10
 url: /net/convert-pdf-to-word/
 lastmod: "2021-10-18"
 description: Convert PDF file to DOC and DOCX format with ease and full control with Aspose.PDF for .NET.
-Learn more how to tune up Microsoft Word Doc file to PDF conversion.
+Learn more how to tune up PDF to Microsoft Word documents conversion.
-aliases:
-    - /net/convert-pdf-to-doc/
 sitemap:
     changefreq: "monthly"
     priority: 0.7